romanvm/kodi.yatp/Readme.md

 Please read [project's Wiki](https://github.com/romanvm/kodi.yatp/wiki) if you want to find out more about YATP.

+**Important notice**: YATP is a content-neutral solution.
+It is not tied to any specific site or content-type.
+This is by design and will remain so.
+It is not my business where you get your torrents.
+If you want support for a specific site or content, you can implement it yourself using YATP API, but that's entirely up to you.

 When submitting bug reports via the project's issue tracker [Kodi debug log](http://kodi.wiki/view/Log_file/Easy) **is mandatory**.
 Bug reports without logs will be closed without explanation.